skyttedk/present-predictor/.kilocode/rules/memory-bank/architecture.md

 # System Architecture

 ## Overview
-The Predictive Gift Selection System follows a modular architecture with clear separation of concerns between data processing, machine learning, and API layers.
-The current primary focus is on resolving a mismatch between the ML model's training target and its interpretation during prediction.
+The Predictive Gift Selection System follows a modular architecture. **Following expert review, the system is undergoing a critical re-architecture to address a fundamental mismatch between the ML model's training target and its prediction application.**

-## High-Level Architecture
+## High-Level Architecture (Revised)

 ```mermaid
 graph TD